CONSIDER THE CRAWFORD COUNTY LAND BANK AS A POSSIBLE SOLUTION TO YOUR BLIGHTED RESIDENTIAL PROPERTY.

 Currently, the Crawford County Land Bank is working to acquire blighted, vacant homes that have been recommended for demolition, using funding provided by a grant from the State of Ohio.
 We need to have 35 vacant homes in our possession by May 18, 2017 in order to continue to qualify for the full amount of the grant funding.
 We can receive properties by the Tax Foreclosure process and donations.
 At this time, it would be beneficial if any property owner would like to donate an unwanted, low value residential property to the land bank for demolition.
 Please contact Barb McCullough, manager at 419-562-7861 or send a message for further information.

-The Bucyrus City Tree Board has scheduled a meeting for Tuesday, September 5th, 2017 at 6:00 p.m. in Council Chambers, City Hall, 500 S. Sandusky Avenue, Bucyrus.
+The Bucyrus City Tree Board has scheduled a meeting for Monday, March 5th at 6:00 p.m. in Council Chambers of Bucyrus City Hall, 500 S. Sandusky Avenue, Bucyrus.

-The purpose of the meeting will be to prepare the presentation of the Bucyrus Tree Program and select photos and slides.
+The purpose of the meeting will be to discuss development of policies of the Bucyrus Tree Program and the Arbor Day Celebration.

 The public is invited to attend the meeting.
 The Board reserves the right to amend the agenda as needed.